Two-stage Online Reusable Resource Allocation: Reservation, Overbooking and Confirmation Call: Problem Setup

 \subsubsection{Continuous-time Framework}

-We model the reusable resource allocation problem as a two-stage process: reservation stage (\textbf{Stage I}) and check-in stage (\textbf{Stage II}) over a normalized continuous time horizon $(-\infty, T+1]$, where $T$ represents the total number of days.
-The negative time interval $(-\infty, 0)$ accounts for reservation requests made before the first service day.
-For each day $k \in \mathbb{Z}$ with $k \leq T$, the interval $(k, k+1)$ represents Day $k$ (e.g., 12:00 a.m. to 11:59 p.m.).
-The period $(-\infty, k]$ corresponds to Stage I, where reservations arrive sequentially, while $(k, k+1)$ corresponds to Stage II, where check-in requests arrive sequentially.
-We denote a real number $t$ as the time $t - \lfloor t \rfloor$ on day $\lfloor t \rfloor$.
+The model operates over a continuous time horizon $[1-k_0, T+1]$, where $T$ denotes the total number of service days and $k_0 \in \mathbb{N}$ is the maximum advance booking window (e.g., $k_0 = 7$ for one-week advance reservations).
+For each day $k \in [T]$, the interval $(k, k+1)$ represents Day $k$ (e.g., 12:00 a.m. to 11:59 p.m.).
+Each day $k$ has its own two-stage structure: Stage I (reservations for Day $k$) spans $[k - k_0, k]$, while Stage II (check-ins on Day $k$) spans $(k, k+1)$.
+Decision windows for different days overlap---while Day $k$ is in Stage II, reservations for Days $k+1, k+2, \ldots$ are already arriving in their respective Stage I periods.
+Both stages have sequential arrivals.
+A real number $t$ denotes time $t - \lfloor t \rfloor$ on day $\lfloor t \rfloor$.